6 Ways to Get Organized and Produce less Waste In Your Kitchen

 6. Organize your fridge into zones: This helps you know what you have and what you need before you go grocery shopping.
 It minimizes waste -- having a section for leftovers, or food that needs to be eaten soon is a great reminder.

 Do you have any food waste challenges?
-Any strategies we didn’t cover here?
-Let us know in the comments or get in touch!
+Any strategies I didn’t cover here?
+Let me know in the comments or get in touch!